Matocolotoe/Skript-1.8/README.md

 ## Requirements
 Skript requires **Spigot** to work.
 You heard it right, Bukkit does *not* work.
-You can use Paper is but I don't really recommend it for 1.8.
+You can use Paper but I don't really recommend it for 1.8.

 This fork of Skript is only available for Minecraft 1.8.
 Check above if you're looking for 1.9+ compatibility.